Learning to Generate Rigid Body Interactions with Video Diffusion Models: Appendix

-\paragraph{Baseline implementation details} \FP{We should put the details about how we compared with force prompting} We compare \methodname with Force Prompting, CogvideoX, and Wan.
+We compare our main \emph{KineMask-Cogvideo} model with Force Prompting, TORA, Motion-I2V, and the original models CogvideoX and Wan.
 All methods use an input prompt and an initial image.
 Additionally, Force Prompting takes the point coordinates of where to apply the force, the force prompt, and the angle of movement.
+Tora and Motion-I2V need the entire motion trajectory, we give the initial and final points.
 In all cases, we apply the same prompt $c_\text{infer}$ that we extract by querying GPT.
-In the extracted prompts, the moving object and its interactions are always described.
-Our results demonstrate that for low-level control (CogvideoX and Wan), the simple application of textual conditioning results in ambiguous information, ultimately yielding generation artifacts.
+In the extracted prompts, the moving object and its interactions are always described. \looseness=-1

-\paragraph{Synthetic Samples} Figure~\ref{fig:simulation} shows our synthetic dataset along with the velocity masks for each case.
-Please note that the masks are extracted only for objects that move at the beginning of the video, these change their color and intensity depending on motion direction and velocity magnitude.